Communication and course materials can be disseminated by using:

 - Connectivity problems can happen.
 If you experience difficulties it's okay, rejoin as able.
 If problems persist, consider checking your Internet speed.

 - Control background noise.
 We know you may not always be able to find quiet space and control interruptions by roommates, spouses, children, and pets.
 Stay muted unless you are going to speak.
-Use earbuds or headphones and refrain from typing unless you are muted.
-Your Instructors also have the ability to mute all participants.
+Use headphones and refrain from typing unless you are muted.

-- Consider using Zoom's built-in Chat feature or keeping the video feed off.
+- Consider using Zoom's built-in Chat feature and keeping the video feed off.
 This frees Internet bandwidth and will allow you to listen without worrying about your appearance.

 - See our video below about getting started with Zoom by UMOnline.